wbartels/IPSet_ASUS_Lite/README.md

 ### Donate to Skynet by Adamm

 This script will always be open source and free to use, but if you want to support future development you can do so by [Donating With PayPal.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BPN4LTRZKDTML)

-### About

-> Skynet gained self-awareness after it had spread into millions of computer servers all across the world; realizing the extent of its abilities, its creators tried to deactivate it.
-In the interest of self-preservation, Skynet concluded that all of humanity would attempt to destroy it and impede its capability in safeguarding the world.
-Its operations are almost exclusively performed by servers, mobile devices, drones, military satellites, war-machines, androids and cyborgs (usually a terminator), and other computer systems.
-As a programming directive, Skynet's manifestation is that of an overarching, global, artificial intelligence hierarchy (AI takeover), which seeks to exterminate the human race in order to fulfill the mandates of its original coding. (▀̿Ĺ̯▀̿ ̿)